Minestom/minestom.net/docs/adventure/audiences.md

 # Audiences

-An `Audience` receives messages, titles, boss bars, sounds, and the rest of the Adventure API.
-The same interface is used for a single player and for a group.
+An `Audience` receives messages, titles, boss bars, sounds, and the rest of the Adventure API, whether it stands for one player or a group.
 Operations an audience does not support are ignored rather than throwing.

 These Minestom types are audiences: